What Is Libido? Definition And Impact On Mental Health And Relationships

 Whatever the feeling of orgasm is, there's one certain thing.
 Having good orgasms can increase your sex drive, which is the same as the definition of libido at its most intense.
 If you aren't having orgasms or your partner isn't, you may need to address medical, mental health, or relationship issues.

-How many times can a woman orgasm in one session?
+How many times can a woman orgasm during sex?

 It's hard to say exactly, and each woman will have a different capacity.